CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 You can abort command execution with :kbd:`CTRL` + :kbd:`BREAK`.

 After selecting the drive, the copying process begins.
-The copying takes place by calling the LOAD and SAVE routines, as they are also used with LOAD and BLOAD, or with SAVE and BSAVE.
+The copying takes place by calling the LOAD and SAVE routines, as they are also used with :guilabel:`LOAD` and :guilabel:`BLOAD` commands, or with :guilabel:`SAVE` and :guilabel:`BSAVE`.

 For this reason, it is not possible to copy a single data file (file type = D) with the DCOPY command, as this is structured differently.